CMASCenter/pcluster-cmaq/docs/index.md

 AWS Parallel Cluster and Azure Cycle Cloud are Designed to Create, manage, operate, and optimize HPC and big compute clusters of any scale

-This guide aims to provide the CMAS Community with instructions on how to run CMAQ on these HPC compute clusters on the cloud.
+Thes user guides contain instructions on how to configure and deply these HPC compute clusters on the cloud and run a CMAQ CONUS benchmark for two days.

 ### User Guide Parallel Cluster: